 Dr. Ken West has taught at LC for 39 years.
 During that time, he wrote more than 1,400 newspaper columns in 28 years.
 With his retirement approaching, he looked back on his career and answered questions for University of Lynchburg Magazine.

 What was the best surprise of your career?

-How perfectly matched Lynchburg College and I have been.
+How perfectly matched University of Lynchburg and I have been.
 LC encouraged me to run with every interest I developed.
 I wrote 1,486 weekly columns in The News & Advance over a 28-year span and hosted a family call-in radio show for WLVA.
 At one point our graduate students were teaching parent education classes alongside school counselors in 17 elementary schools each semester.
 Later we opened the Center for Family Studies and Educational Advancement that has hosted workshops and classes for almost two decades.
 LC supported me as I wrote five books — two were translated into other languages.
 In addition, I locally published two books of columns to help nonprofit organizations.
 Most importantly, my wife Patty and I forged close friendships with faculty and staff that we will savor for the rest of our lives.

 What’s the best marital or parental advice you ever gave?
 Ever received?